 There are also rooms that feature firepits and cozy outdoor seating arrangements so you can enjoy endless boozy cocktails, shame-free in the comfort of your own space.
 (Firepits in Arizona?
 I thought you said it was 110 degrees!
 Yes — during the daytime.
 At night in the desert when the sun goes down, the temperatures can drop pretty rapidly, which is when it’s time to break out this cozy “ring of fire” both literally and figuratively… See what I did there?
 It’s a Johnny Cash reference!).

 Did I miss anything?
-Do you have your own feedback to share about ARRIVE?
-Are you FROM the ARRIVE brand and want to share your thoughts about my thoughts?
-Please reach out at email@example.com.
+Do you have your own feedback to share about RISE?
+Are you FROM the RISE brand and want to share your thoughts about my thoughts?
+Please reach out at firstname.lastname@example.org.

 Follow Metropolitan Molly updates by subscribing to my newsletter, website and on social media below: